 This step-by-step Cape York trip planning guide will help you with the surprisingly in-depth process of Cape York trip preparation.
-It includes not just the most important things to do in Cape York, but all the information you will need to consider in your Cape York trip planning.
+It includes not just the best things to do in Cape York, but all the information you will need to consider in your Cape York trip planning.
 We have included details and resources on route planning, packing, supplies, accommodation, car care, and a range of other helpful tips.
-Following this cape york trip planning guide will have you one hundred percent ready for your trip to the tip.
+Following this Cape York trip planning guide will have you one hundred percent ready for your trip to the Tip.

 Step 1 | Get a Good Cape York Map

-Before you begin your Cape York trip planning, you need to find a good Cape York Map.
+Before you begin planning your trip to the Cape, you need to find a good Cape York map.

-Luckily there are a few other navigational tools available to add to assist in your Cape York trip planning.
+Luckily there are a few other navigational tools available to assist in planning your trip.

 Cape York HEMA App

-This offroad navigation mapping app is the best Cape York map available.
-Built for those looking to get off the beaten path, it is the perfect navigational tool to have for those aiming for a wild 4WD adventure on the Cape.
-It has the best topographic maps of the area including all off road trails and tracks.
+This off-road navigation mapping app is the best Cape York map available.
+Built for those looking to get off the beaten path, it is the perfect navigational tool to have if you’re aiming for a wild 4WD adventure on the Cape.
+It has the best topographic maps of the area including all off-road trails and tracks.
 It uses GPS and can be used offline.

 Step 2 | Understand the Distances in Cape York